pnsk/nice_cafe_in_tokyo/README.md

 # nice_cafe_in_tokyo
-Cafes with Wi-Fi and Charger etc. in Tokyo
+Cafes for working :octocat: :coffee: